imperva/stepping/README.md

 ```

 Since version 3.8.x Stepping supports Java Errors (i.e. OutOfMemoryError).
 When Stepping detects an un-handled Error it will
-try to delegate the Error to IExceptionHandler in a dedicated new function boolean handle(Error err).
+try to delegate the Error to IExceptionHandler in a dedicated new function 'boolean handle(Error err)'.
 This method behaves exactly
-as the boolean handle(Exception e).
+as the 'boolean handle(Exception e)'.
+In case 'boolean handle(Error err)' method is not implemented, the default Error handling implementation will throw a SteppingSystemCriticalException().

 ### Kill Process
 In case a single process hosts multiple Algos, Stepping expose a way to kill the entire process in case of exception, including